vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Click on the Start menu and type "Add or Remove Programs" in your Windows search bar.
-2. Uninstall any versions of Vircadia that are visible (Including any Steam installs).
+2. Uninstall any versions of Vircadia that are visible.
 3. Once Vircadia is uninstalled, browse to your %Program Files% directory.
 Delete all folders related to Vircadia.
-If you installed through Steam, these folders will be located at ``C:/Program Files(x86)/Steam/steamapps/common``.

 .. warning::

     The next 3 steps will permanently delete your local Server's content.
 If you wish to keep this content, copy %AppData%/Local/Vircadia/assignment-client to another location on your computer before proceeding.
     Repeat for %AppData%/Roaming/Vircadia/assignment-client.

 4. Browse to your local %AppData% folder (usually ``C:/Users/<your_username>/AppData/Local``).
-If you do not see the folder, make sure you can view hidden folders.
-In File Explorer, click View and make sure "Hidden Items" is checked.
+If you do not see the folder, make sure you can view hidden folders: in File Explorer, click View and make sure "Hidden Items" is checked.
 Delete all folders related to Vircadia.
 5. Browse to your roaming %AppData% folder (usually ``C:/Users/<your_username>/AppData/Roaming``).
 Delete all folders related to Vircadia.
 6. Re-install Vircadia using the steps above.
 To restore your local Server's content, copy the ``assignment-client`` folders you previously saved back into to their respective locations.